This Cali celeb showcases its finance, tech, and energy expertise in a mete-Orrick fashion.

 Top tips for this stage:

-“We encourage candidates to discuss their diverse backgrounds and interests, their interesting life experiences and perspectives that shape their world view.
-We’ve identified qualities our most successful lawyers have in common: grit, EQ, teamplay and innovation, and look for them when meeting with prospective attorneys.”– Orrick hiring source.
+“We encourage candidates to discuss their backgrounds and interests, their interesting life experiences and perspectives that shape their world view.
+We’ve identified qualities our most successful lawyers have in common: grit, EQ, team play and innovation, and look for them when meeting with prospective attorneys.”– Orrick hiring source.

 Callbacks

-Callback candidates interview with up to five attorneys, who are again a mix of seniority.
-Orrick engages in “Super Callback Days,” where candidates interested in transactional or litigation practices meet on separate days with attorneys who practice in those respective areas.
+Callback candidates generally interview with four to five attorneys from the practice areas that the candidate previously indicated interest in.
+These interviewers are a mix of associates and partners.
 “Typically,” the firm tells us, “the local hiring partner or a representative designated by the local office hiring partner is involved in the interview process as well.”
 Things become slightly more forensic at this stage, with questions being “a bit more fine-tuned,” to establish a personal rapport and establish an individual’s career goals.
 In order to see “if they are a good fit for our team and practices,” the firm use this stage to explore one’s personal and professional interests.
 The firm note that callback interviews are “fairly standardized across all offices.”

 Top tips for this stage: